Adopting a Bangladeshi child from Bangladesh

 Step 1: Complete Home StudyStep 2: Apply to USCISStep 3: Complete DossierStep 4: Child ReferralStep 5: Referral Acceptance and TravelStep 6: Preparing to Travel Step 7: Post-Placement Supervision

 The home study is a biographical history of the adoptive couple.
-Your adoption agency will send social worker to work with you.
-If you are out of state, your agency can help you to find a Hague approved agency in your state to complete your home study program.
+Your adoption agency will send a social worker to work with you.
+If you are out of state, your agency can help you find a Hague-approved agency to complete your home study program.
 Your final USCIS approval is contingent upon the recommendation for approval given by your home study agent.
-This entire process takes 4 to 8 weeks to complete, depending on your availability and timeliness in submitting your paperwork to the agency.
-Your completed home study is valid for 12 months; an update will be necessary annually until a child is placed in your home and is also required if your living circumstances change prior to your adoption; such as change in employment or residence.
+This process takes 4 to 8 weeks, depending on your availability and timeliness in submitting your paperwork to the agency.
+Your completed home study is valid for 12 months; an update will be necessary annually until a child is placed in your home and is also required if your living circumstances change before your adoption, such as a change in employment or residence.
 You are also required to obtain at least ten hours of pre-adoptive training.

-U.S. Citizenship and Immigration Services (USCIS) must pre-approved you as potential adoptive parents in regards to an international adoption in Bangladesh.
+U.S. Citizenship and Immigration Services (USCIS) must pre-approve you as potential adoptive parents regarding an international adoption in Bangladesh.
 Your adoption agency will assist you by submitting an I-600A application to USCIS on your behalf once your home study is completed.
-USCIS has to approve your ability to provide proper parental care for a child.
+USCIS must approve your ability to provide proper parental care for a child.
 Your USCIS approval will be valid for 18 months, and your fingerprints will be valid for 15 months.

-Dossier is a list of documents (birth certificate, marriage certificate, etc).
-Many of the documents are the same as the documents you are collecting for your home study.
+A Dossier is a list of documents (birth certificate, marriage certificate, etc).
+Many of the documents are the same as those you collect for your home study.

-Once you have completed the home study and submitted your petition to USCIS then you are ready to work on the remainder of your dossier documents.
+Once you have completed the home study and submitted your petition to USCIS, you are ready to work on the remainder of your dossier documents.
 Your dossier consists of all the documents necessary for processing your adoption in Bangladesh.
 Your adoption agency should assist you as you gather all the necessary documents.
 They should go over the preparation of your dossier in detail and will send all your documents for authentication (notarization) as needed.
-Once you receive USCIS approval then your dossier is ready to go to Bangladesh for translation.
+Once you receive USCIS approval, your dossier will go to Bangladesh for translation.

-Once your dossier is complete and you have received notification of your USCIS approval; you are ready for a child referral.
-The referral consists of a picture of the child, bio-data and medical information provided by orphanage director in Bangladesh.
+Once your dossier is complete and you have received notification of your USCIS approval, you are ready for a child referral.
+The referral consists of a picture of the child, bio-data, and medical information provided by the orphanage director in Bangladesh.
 Information regarding birth parents may be minimal, if available at all!

 During the home study process, you will have clarified the type of child you feel most equipped to parent.
-It is important to be honest with identifying the child you would like to adopt.
-It is helpful to take an inventory of your child preferences and to prioritize the most important characteristics (i.e. sex, age, health status, etc.) Please be advised that if your list of criteria is too restrictive, you may significantly narrow your referral options.
+It is essential to be honest with identifying the child you would like to adopt.
+It is helpful to take an inventory of your child’s preferences and to prioritize the most essential characteristics (i.e., sex, age, health status, etc.) Please be advised that if your list of criteria is too restrictive, you may significantly narrow your referral options.

-You adoption agency may require you to have the information evaluated by a doctor in USA who is skilled in evaluating international adoption referrals.
-You will also be given the untranslated documents so you can obtain your own translation if you desire.
-If you are comfortable with your doctor’s evaluation then you will notify your agency to proceed with an adoption of that particular child.
+Your adoption agency may require you to have the information evaluated by a doctor in the USA skilled in evaluating international adoption referrals.
+You will also be given the untranslated documents to obtain your translation.
+If you are comfortable with your doctor’s evaluation, you will notify your agency to proceed with adopting that particular child.
 You will have at least two weeks to consider the referral information.

-Trip One: If married, both parents must travel.
+Trip One: Both parents must travel if married.
 Once you have met and accepted a child referral, your paperwork will be submitted for that child.

-Trip Two: Only one parent is required to make this second trip – the non-traveling parent must authorize him/her with notarized Power of Attorney, to represent both of them in all procedures during the contact, signing documents and immigration procedures for visa.
-Once the decision from the Bangladeshi court goes in force, then travel arrangements will be made for you to return to Bangladesh for your visa interview at the US Embassy in Dhaka.
-The time between trip one and trip two will vary depending on a variety of circumstances – you can tentatively expect 2-3 months between the two trips.
+Trip Two: Only one parent is required to make this second trip – the non-traveling parent must authorize him/her with notarized Power of Attorney to represent both of them in all procedures during the contact, signing documents, and immigration procedures for the visa.
+Once the decision from the Bangladeshi court goes into force, travel arrangements will be made for you to return to Bangladesh for your visa interview at the US Embassy in Dhaka.
+The time between trip one and trip two will vary depending on various circumstances – you can tentatively expect 2-3 months between the two trips.

-Before you request a visa appointment the child’s new birth certificate and passport must be obtained as well as No Objection Certificate.
-Then you complete the DS-260 Visa form and submit to the US Embassy in Dhaka for an interview.
-Once you have a scheduled appointment but prior to the visa appointment, the child must obtain a visa medical exam at an approved clinic in Bangladesh.
-The Embassy must receive the full package with medical information from the clinic prior to the visa interview at the US Embassy.
+Before you request a visa appointment, the child’s new birth certificate and passport must be obtained, as well as a No Objection Certificate.
+Then, you complete the DS-260 Visa form and submit it to the US Embassy in Dhaka for an interview.
+Once you have a scheduled appointment, but before the visa appointment, the child must obtain a visa medical exam at an approved clinic in Bangladesh.
+The Embassy must receive the full package with medical information from the clinic before the visa interview at the US Embassy.

 You must have a valid US Passport and perhaps a visa to travel to Bangladesh.
 Some immunizations are recommended by the CDC to travel to Bangladesh.
 Upon arrival, you will be welcomed by a guide appointed by your adoption agency and led through each step of the adoption process.

-When you return to USA, your home study agency will provide post-placement supervision as required by your state of residence so that your adoption can be finalized.
-A post-placement supervision is when the social worker visits the home to discuss how you and your child are adjusting as a new family and writing a report of the visit.
-At the completion of the initial six-month post placement period, you will be ready to proceed with your adoption.
-You adoption agency will help facilitate this process.
+When you return to the USA, your home study agency will provide post-placement supervision as required by your state of residence so that your adoption can be finalized.
+A post-placement supervision is when the social worker visits the home to discuss how you and your child are adjusting as a new family and write a report of the visit.
+After the six-month post-placement period, you will be ready to adopt.
+Your adoption agency will help facilitate this process.
 You can also contact a member of the American Academy of Adoption Attorneys (AAAA) regarding the completion of a registration or re-adoption in your state.
-A child who is legally adopted in the United States automatically becomes a U.S. citizen.
+A legally adopted child in the United States automatically becomes a U.S. citizen.

 Costs of Adopting from Bangladesh:

-The cost of international adopting varies depending on agency fee, application fee, home study fee, court fee, traveling and other expenses.
+The cost of international adoption varies depending on agency fees, application fees, home study fees, court fees, travel expenses, and other expenses.
 However, it is advised to have between $20,000 to $40,000.
 Adoption from Bangladesh could be on the lower end.
-Some families might be qualified for adoption tax credit or adoption assistance provided by states in the USA.
-Here is a general estimate of costs of international adoption provided by U.S. Department of Health and Human Services.
+Some families might be qualified for adoption tax credit or assistance provided by states in the USA.
+Here is a general estimate of the costs of international adoption provided by the U.S. Department of Health and Human Services.

 Final Thoughts:

 • Bangladesh should make adoption law easier to adopt children from Bangladesh by the international community – not only by Bangladeshi citizens abroad.
-As nature of adoption is becoming more diverse in the United States and other courtiers, it may be a high time for Bangladesh should implement a uniform adoption law that enables abandoned and homeless children to find new parents, security, love, happiness and bright future.
-There are many bureaucratic hassles to get the clearance for taking the adopted child abroad.
-There is also a growing demand for changing of adoption law in Bangladesh.
+As the nature of adoption is becoming more diverse in the United States and other countries, it may be high time for Bangladesh to implement a uniform adoption law that enables abandoned and homeless children to find new parents, security, love, happiness, and a bright future.
+Many bureaucratic hassles are involved in getting clearance to take the adopted child abroad.
+There is also a growing demand for changing adoption laws in Bangladesh.

-• Besides Kinship/Relative adoption, Bangladeshis can also venture out adopting children from other countries!
+• Besides Kinship/Relative adoption, Bangladeshis can also venture out to adopt children from other countries!

-• It would be great to know about Bangladeshi communities experience with their adoption.
-Any storytellers? bloggers? writers? documentarians?
+• It would be great to know about the Bangladeshi community’s adoption experience.
+Any storytellers?
+Bloggers?
+Writers?
+Documentarians?

-Hope International – a Texas-based international adoption agency has provided some information about adopting Bangladeshi children from Bangladesh.
-For further information contact Dawn Ford or Kathy Trobee at (214) 672-9399.
+Hope International – a Texas-based international adoption agency, has provided some information about adopting Bangladeshi children from Bangladesh.
+Contact Dawn Ford or Kathy Trobee at (214) 672-9399 for further information.

 13 thoughts on “Adopting a Bangladeshi child from Bangladesh”